NCAR/DART/docs/pages/Getting_Started.md

 https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes

-The user can then conduct their development on the private repository, adding additional team members as necessary. *NOTE*: only 3 collaborators are allowed on a free non-institutional private repository.
-The DART team is happy to collaborate with you on your private repository, but keep the 3 collaborator limit in mind if you are a free Github.com user.
+The user can then conduct their development on the private repository, adding additional team members as necessary.

+:dart: *NOTE*: only 3 collaborators are allowed on a free non-institutional private repository.
+The DART team is happy to collaborate with you on your private repository, but keep the 3 collaborator limit in mind if you are a free GitHub.com user.

 \[[top](#top)\]